Think all iron handles are the same? I sure did.

 While it’s relatively easy to smooth the baseplate and handle shaft with a grinder or rasp, the hanging loop is a different story.
 There is very little space inside that loop for a tool and so oftentimes the seam here is left raw.
 Look closely at the seam inside the loop and you can see extra material called “flash,” “fins,” or “burrs”; run your finger around and you can feel it.

 My observation is that the surface texture of cast handles can vary quite a bit: some have a visible graininess while others have a smooth surface to rival a wrought handle.
 My guess is that this has to do with the specific method of casting.
 If the foundry used molds made of metal, then the finished piece would have a smooth surface; if the method was sand-cast, then it would leave a grainy appearance.
 Says Roger W., “The majority of modern cast iron is lower quality with an internal texture like one of those honeycomb candy bars so it is thick and heavy to compensate for how brittle it is.
 For some reason I don’t know, much coarser sand is used for the mold making the surface very rough.
 Often no attempt is made to improve the casting other than rounding off of sharp edges.”

-Based on what I have seen, cast iron handles for French cookware appeared in the 1890s and had supplanted wrought handles by the 1920s.
+Based on what I have seen, cast iron handles for French cookware appeared in the 1880s and by the 1900s had supplanted wrought handles.
 It is simply so much more economical to cast hundreds of identically perfect handles in a day rather than laboring over pieces one by one, and cookware handles are cast in iron, steel, or brass to this day.